Safe-Streets-Halton/safe-streets-halton.github.io/index.markdown

 title: Home
 position: 0
 actions:
+- title: Vote on February 27th
+  image: "/assets/ballot-vote-photo.jpg"
+  description: Learn more about your local candidates and get out to vote!
+  buttonText: Learn More
+  link: "/elections/ontario-2025"
 - title: Tell the Province You Want Safer Streets!
   image: "/uploads/plains-gorton-ave-intersection.png"
   description: Tell the province that they shouldn't say where bike lanes can or cannot